AKingDebased/mr-g-coding/lessons/html_basics/html_basics.md

 we use this exact same code every time we want to make a new webpage.  code that looks exactly the same and does the same thing every time you use it is called **boilerplate code** (it's a reference to the writing on those big boilers people sometimes have in their basements.  trust me on this one).

+if the page you are creating is your home page, it should be called `index.html`.  otherwise, you can call it whatever you like, e.g. `your-page-name.html`

 ### tags
 you're probably noticing all of those words surrounded by `<` and `>` symbols, like `head` and `body`.  in html, whenever a word is surrounded by `<` and `>`, we call it a **tag**.